adamranieri/ITSQB/chapter1/keywords.md

 - test data,
   - Concrete values to the inputs of a test case as well as expected results.
 - test design,
-  - Test condtions are elaborated into high level test cases and any associated testing technologies.
+  - Test conditions are elaborated into high level test cases and any associated testing technologies.
 Answers question of "how to test it?"
 - test execution,
   - Test suites are run in accordance with the test execution schedule.
 - test implementation,